 Before opting for the HPV vaccination, our Speedoc doctor will assess your medical history and well-being.
 Do note that these side effects may occur after the vaccination:

 Save yourself the hassle of travelling to the clinic and save cost if you get all 3 shots with Speedoc!
-Simply book an appointment and you can easily consult a house call doctor within the privacy of your home.
+Simply book an appointment by clicking on the button below.

-Alternatively, call us at +65 6909 7799 or email us at email@example.com to learn more about the HPV Vaccination and how you can get extra protection today.
+Alternatively, call us at +65 6909 7799 or email us at firstname.lastname@example.org to learn more about the HPV Vaccination and how you can get protected today.